WHY WE NEED CLEAN WATER

 Waters that are graded as “Unacceptable: requires immediate restoration” are waters that are suffering from excess nutrients.
 These waters need immediate restoration in order to improve water quality.

 Grading water quality in coastal embayments:

-APCC took the additional step of identifying embayments where at least one monitoring station had Unacceptable water quality and graded these embayments as “Unacceptable: requires immediate restoration.”
+APCC has taken the additional step of identifying embayments where at least one monitoring station had Unacceptable water quality and graded these embayments as “Unacceptable: requires immediate restoration.”
 Embayments where all monitoring stations had Acceptable water quality were graded as “Acceptable: requires ongoing protection.”
-This approach to grading embayments provides a clear summary of which embayments have portions with poor water quality that requires restoration vs. embayments with good water quality that require protection.
+This approach to grading embayments provides a clear summary of which embayments have portions with poor water quality that require restoration vs. embayments with good water quality that require protection.